Meera Dossa BSc, ND.

 Nowadays, the notion that a significant portion of the immune system lies in the intestinal tract is becoming accepted by a growing number of healthcare providers.
 That being said, it only makes sense that something may be amiss in the area where the immune system resides; the gut.

-Normally, foods that are ingested follow a path through the digestive tract where digestion, absorption and assimilation of nutrients occur.
-Through this process, foods form protein complexes that should be contained within the walls of the intestines, or the gut.
+Normally, foods that are ingested follow a path through the digestive tract where digestion, absorption, and assimilation of nutrients occur.
+Through this process, foods form protein complexes that should be contained within the walls of the intestines or the gut.
 However, in populations with compromised immune systems, chronic inflammation, and heavy alcohol or antibiotic consumption, damage to the lining of the bowels may have occurred, rendering the gut impermeable.
-This is commonly referred to as leaky gut; a condition where bacteria, toxins and incompletely digested food matter are able to leak into the bloodstream, causing the body’s defense to mount an inflammatory response against what it perceives to be “foreign invaders.”
-As a result, symptoms of digestive dysfunction, fatigue, skin disorders, autoimmunity and common allergic symptoms may arise.
+This is commonly referred to the as leaky gut; a condition where bacteria, toxins, and incompletely digested food matter are able to leak into the bloodstream, causing the body’s defense to mount an inflammatory response against what it perceives to be “foreign invaders.”
+As a result, symptoms of digestive dysfunction, fatigue, skin disorders, autoimmunity, and common allergic symptoms may arise.

 Fixing the Plumbing